 Each business in Germany has its own legal structure.
 The legal structure provides a framework for dealing with legal matters.
 The decision on the legal structure of your business has significant implications – it will, for example, determine how much equity you need and whether you are personally liable for your business.

 The Startup Portal contains an overview of common legal structures.
 Detailed information for freelancers is available on the service-bw homepage.
-Before you choose a legal form for your business, it may make sense to consult a lawyer or tax advisor.
+Before you choose a legal form for your business, it may be wise to consult a lawyer or tax advisor.